kubernetes-sigs/gateway-api-inference-extension/benchmark/README.md

 * You can specify `run_id="runX"` environment variable when running the `./download-benchmark-results.bash` script.
 This is useful when you run benchmarks multiple times and group the results accordingly.
+* Update the `request_rates` that best suit your benchmark environment.

+## Advanced Benchmark Configurations

+Pls refer to https://github.com/AI-Hypercomputer/inference-benchmark?tab=readme-ov-file#configuring-the-benchmark for a detailed list of configuration knobs.

 ## Analyze the results